smp/AI_ML_Workshops/lab-3-Hands_on_with_Apache_MXNet/README.md

 >>>
 ```

-Load the model from its saved state.
+Load the model from its saved state - note that this first call may take a number of seconds to complete.
 MXNet calls this a checkpoint.
 In return, we get the input Symbol and the model parameters.

 ```python
 import mxnet as mx